RHEUMATOID ARTHRITIS AND EATING HABITS

 suggested as possible causes.

-Some reports have suggested that fish oil and
+that fish oil and

 vegetable oil in the diet may help relieve arthritis